bradserbuddy/Buddy-Android-SDK/README.md

 #### Standard REST requests

 The majority of the calls map directly to REST.
-For all the calls you can either create a wrapper java class such as those found in `com.buddy.sdk.models`, or you can simply pass a type of `JsonObject` to be returned the result as a standard Gson JsonObject.
+For all the calls you can either create a wrapper java class such as those found in `com.buddy.sdk.models`, or you can simply pass a type of `JsonObject` to retur a standard Gson JsonObject.

 In this example we will create a checkin.
 Take a look at the [Create Checkin REST documentation](http://buddyplatform.com/docs/Create%20Checkin/HTTP), then: